-Please note, if their is homestead property then additional requirements may be necessary, including formal notice requirements to creditors and a hearing before the court.
+Please note, if there is homestead property then additional requirements may be necessary, including formal notice requirements to creditors and a hearing before the court.

 How to Proceed with Formal Administration of a Florida Will:

 After the Will is admitted to court, the judge must sign Letters of Administration appointing and authorizing a personal representative to act on behalf of the decedent’s estate.
 The personal representative is then responsible for sending a Notice of Administration to persons interested in the decedent’s estate (surviving spouse, beneficiaries, etc.) and a Notice to Creditors to all known creditors of the decedent.
 He must also publish the Notice to Creditors in a local print medium to identify any unknown creditors, in which such creditors are told that they have 90 days to file a claim with the court or else surrender their right to collect on the debt.

 Assets are then collected and the decedent’s debts and taxes are paid.
-After all assets have been distributed, the estate is closed and the personal representative is relieved of his duties.
+After all of the assets have been distributed, the estate is closed and the personal representative is relieved of his duties.

 If you are interested in finding out more information about a Broward County Probate, I advise you to consult an experienced Broward County Probate Attorney or, alternatively, thoroughly study the Florida Probate Code at http://www.leg.state.fl.us/statutes.

 We handle Broward County Probate matters for clients located in Hallandale, Hollywood, Fort Lauderdale, Miramar, Pembroke Pines, Weston, Davie, Dania Beach, and all other cities in Broward County, Florida.

 Sample Probate Pleadings

 Probate cases can be complicated because they require the filing of many different documents with the Court.
 For example, the one document which is always filed when seeking to open a formal probate administration is the Petition for Administration.
 We have compiled other sample probate pleadings which provide a true sense of the work involved in a Florida probate case.